tolgee/tolgee-platform/README.md

 ## Why to use Tolgee?

-Beacause it saves a lot of time you would spend on localization tasks without it.
+Because it saves a lot of time you would spend on localization tasks without it.
 Because it enables you to provide perfectly translated software.

 ![Frame 47](https://user-images.githubusercontent.com/18496315/188637819-ac4eb02d-7859-4ca8-9807-27818a52782d.png)